bronfman/buildup-ws-starter/README.md

 # Build-up Website Starter (buildup-ws-starter)
 _A website starter kit built from the ground up with tags and branches detailing added complexity along the way._

-#### Where to start
+#### Setting up a new project
 First, clone this repo to a location on your computer.
 Change the folder name to the name of your project.
 > `git clone git@github.com:bbodine1/buildup-ws-starter.git folderName`

-Now cd into that folder and change the git remote from the build-up starter to your new project
+Now cd into that folder and change the [git remote](https://github.com) from the build-up starter to your new project
 > `git remote add origin your@reponame.git` - example reponame `git@github.com:bbodine1/test.git`

 Lastly, push your new project to your new repo